 - Professional → Core functionality, Skipping, and Delaying options: Customize the review request schedule for orders, products, and marketplaces.

 - Access Review Automation under → Marketing from the left-hand navigation panel

-- Once you've connected your JS & Amazon accounts, you'll need to activate the feature first, as it isn't enabled by default.
-To set it up, just to move the slider to the On position.
+- Once you've connected your Jungle Scout & Amazon accounts, please start by activating the feature, as it isn't enabled by default.
+To set it up, just move the slider to the On position.

 - After setup is complete, Review Automation will automatically send review requests for all eligible orders.

 - Note that, if at some point you disable the Review Automation feature, you'll have to manually turn that on again.
 We will send review requests to any orders that are still within 30 days but we won't retroactively send requests to any orders that were missed during the time the feature was disabled.